Mentalab-hub/explorepy/docs/usage.rst

     Options:
       -h, --help                      Show this message and exit.

-.. note:: On Windows, this command prints all paired devices as well.
+.. note:: On Windows, this command prints all paired devices.

 acquire